LibreCAD/docs/appx/build.rst

 .. note::

-    *This section been revised, but not tested.*  Please provide any feedback on the build process on the LibreCAD forum: http://forum.librecad.org/Help-wanted-to-build-on-MacOS-td5717273.html
+    *The macOS build section been revised, but not tested.*  Please provide any feedback on the build process on the LibreCAD forum: http://forum.librecad.org/Help-wanted-to-build-on-MacOS-td5717273.html